 - Plant blueberries in a sheltered location, out of strong winds.

 - If the soil is neutral or naturally alkaline; consider planting blueberries in a raised bed rich in acidic soil.

-- Water young plant thoroughly before you transplant.
+- Water young plants thoroughly before you transplant.

 - Prepare a hole half again as deep as the root ball of the transplant and twice as wide.
 Moisten the hole.

-- Add a cup of bone meal or a slow release organic fertilizer to the bottom of the hole.
+- Add a cup of bone meal or slow-release organic fertilizer to the bottom of the hole.
 Cover fertilizer with a thin layer of soil.